ramya-muniraj/Guess-the-Fruit/README.md

 # Guess-the-Fruit
-Here is the code to guess a fruit in 3 attempts
+Here is the code to guess a fruit in 3 attempts using python

 ## Description
 * Guess the fruit name